liplum/MindustryModTemplate/README.md

 ## How to use this template
 Hit the green button `Use this template` above, not the `fork`, and enter your repository name, always the same as a mod name.

-After the GitHub actions has done the clean-up job, you can clone your repository with a generated `main class` and `mod.hjson`.
+After the GitHub actions has done the clean-up job, you can clone your repository.
+There will be a generated `main class` and `mod.hjson`.

 ## Building through GitHub Actions
 Check the "Actions" tab on your repository page.